 After clicking on “Create Cluster” you’ll see an overview page with the provisioning status of your cluster.
 Once it’s ready, you’ll see “State: Ready”.

 Click on “Go to cluster”.
 You should now be redirected to the UI for this particular cluster.

 From this screen you can explore configuration, resource usage, objects, pods, metrics, and other information about the YugabyteDB cluster.

 The next thing that we’ll want to do is to connect to this cluster from our local machine.
 This will require access to the YugabyteDB client utilities.
 For the purposes of this blog post, we’ll show you how to wire up the PostgreSQL compatible YSQL client on a Mac.
-Instructions for downloading and installing on other platforms can be found here.
+Follow the instructions for downloading and installing on other platforms if needed.

 The first thing to do is download the latest version of YugabyteDB.
 (As of this writing, 2.1 is the latest version.)